Prosecco and Petals

 If you need guidance on where to search online or how to create a venue wishlist, jump back to our page on researching wedding venues.

 From a long list of venues, it is worth contacting six venues for further information.

-It is wise to collate the responses so comparisons are easier to make.
-Once you have decided on your order of preference, start by organising visits to three or four venues but leave all other options open, just in case your intial favourites are not suitable.
+It is wise to collate the responses, so comparisons are easier to make.
+Once you have decided on your order of preference, start by organising visits to three or four venues but leave all other options open, just in case your initial favourites are not suitable.